-10th Floor, DLF Tower A

-District Center, Jasola

-New Delhi - 110025
+10th Floor, DLF Tower A District Center, Jasola New Delhi - 110025

 We have conducted the secretarial audit of the compliance of applicable statutory provisions and the adherence to good corporate practices by POWERLINKS TRANSMISSION LIMITED (CIN-U40105DL2001PLC110714) (here in after called the company).
-Secretarial Audit was conducted in a manner that provided us a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing my opinion thereon.
+Secretarial Audit was conducted in a manner that provided us with a reasonable basis for evaluating the corporate conducts/statutory compliances and expressing my opinion thereon.

-Based on our verification of the POWERLINKS TRANSMISSION LIMITED books, papers, minute books, forms and returns filed and other records maintained by the company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, We hereby report that in our opinion, the company has, during the audit period covering the financial year ended on 31st March 2022 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on our verification of the POWERLINKS TRANSMISSION LIMITED books, papers, minute books, forms and returns filed and other records maintained by the company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, We hereby report that in our opinion, the company has, during the audit period covering the financial year ended on 31st March 2024 complied with the statutory provisions listed hereunder and also that the Company has proper Board-processes and compliance-mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-We have examined the books, papers, minute books, forms and returns filed and other records maintained by Powerlinks Transmission Limited ("The Company") for the financial year ended on 31st March 2022 according to the provisions of:
+We have examined the books, papers, minute books, forms and returns filed, and other records maintained by Powerlinks Transmission Limited ("The Company") for the financial year ended on 31st March 2024 according to the provisions of:

-- (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) Secretarial Standards issued by The Institute of Company Secretaries of India.
+- (i) The Companies Act, 2013 (the Act) and the rules made thereunder; - (ii) Secretarial Standards issued by The Institute of Company Secretaries of India. - (iii) The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made thereunder (Not applicable to the Company during the audit period). - (iv) The Depositories Act, 1996 and the Regulations and Bye-laws framed thereunder (Not applicable to the Company during the audit period).